-The Excellence in Scholarship Paper Prize is awarded annually by the Stroum Center for Jewish Studies, in partnership with the Holocaust Center for Humanity, to honor an outstanding undergraduate student paper that critically engages with the central themes, lessons and ideas of the Holocaust.
+The Excellence in Scholarship Paper Prize is awarded annually by the Stroum Center for Jewish Studies to honor an outstanding undergraduate student paper that critically engages with the central themes, lessons and ideas of the Holocaust.

 Levy’s winning paper, written for Professor Naomi Sokoloff’s winter 2020 Literature and the Holocaust class, discusses intergenerational narratives around surviving the Holocaust, comparing the stories presented in two works of literature: Jane Yolen’s fairy-tale-inflected Holocaust novel “Briar Rose” and Art Spiegelman’s graphic novel memoir “Maus.”

 The paper, titled “Co-Authoring the Holocaust: Intergenerational Construction of Personal Narrative,” explores the challenges and opportunities that children and grandchildren of Holocaust survivors encounter in attempting to retell their parents’ or grandparents’ survival stories, from the perils of mythologizing real-life figures to the possibilities offered by processing second- or third-hand trauma in order to move forward.